Why is returnable container management important? Shrinkage from returnable transport items increases costs if not given proper attention.

 Also, lack of a container tracking system increases labor costs.
 First, it requires a manual tracking process, which wastes time.
 Plus, you’ll pay to have a backup supply on hand to compensate for missing or late containers.

-A system in place to track and guarantee the return of RTI’s will produce substantial cost-savings.
-Once a tracking system is in place, a significant decrease in shrinkage would be a goal easily within reach.
-If these returnable transport items are not currently listed individually in a tracking system, why not?
+Thus, a system to track the return of RTIs produces significant cost-savings.
+Once a tracking system is in place, a decrease in shrinkage is within reach.
+If these RTIs are not currently listed in a tracking system, why not?

 It may seem complicated to develop a system for returnable container management.
 But, technology can make the job easier.